lottieandrews/CS464_Project/tutorial/tutorial.md

 	>

 ### Task #10
-Using the commands you've learned so far, navigate back to your home directory.
-Then, use the **`rmdir`** command to delete the directory `DeleteMe`.
-Finally, list the contents of your current directory to verify that `DeleteMe` no longer exists.
+- Navigate back to your home directory.
+- Use the **`rmdir`** command to delete the directory `DeleteMe`.
+- List the contents of your current directory to verify that `DeleteMe` no longer exists.

 <br/>